MEVCAM and the power of sharing experiences

 Explore our stories from the field to learn more about the activities, milestones, lessons learned, and achievements of the RFS Tanzania project.

 We have a growing library of reports, briefs, case studies, media, tools and guidelines.
 Explore all resources related to the RFS Tanzania project to get greater insight into our programme activities.

-The RFS Tanzania project is working to reverse land degradation trends in central Tanzania and Pemba (Zanzibar) through sustainable land and water management and ecosystem-based adaptation.
-RFS Tanzania Project Coordinator, Joseph Kihaule, gave a webinar presentation to RFS country project teams in July 2020 to provide an update on Tanzania country project activities, achievements, challenges and lessons learned.
-The presentation was followed by facilitated Q&A session to allow country project and RFS partners to exchange information and learn more about Tanzania country project activities.
+The RFS Tanzania project is reversing land degradation trends in central Tanzania and Pemba (Zanzibar) through sustainable land and water management and ecosystem-based adaptation.
+During the 2021 country roundtable, National Project Coordinator Joseph Kihaule provided an update on the project’s activities, achievements, challenges and lessons learned.
+The presentation was followed by facilitated Q&A session to allow country project and RFS partners a chance to exchange information and learn more about RFS activities in Tanzania.